-The Literacy Co-ordinator will monitor and evaluate the implementation and success of the policy.
+The Literacy co-ordinator will monitor and evaluate the implementation and success of the policy.

 All subject leaders will complete a literacy audit annually to evaluate how literacy is addressed and identify further developments.
-Actions from the subject audit are to be included in the Team Improvement Plan in each subject area.
+Where appropriate, actions from the subject audit are to be included in the Team Improvement Plan (TIP) in each subject area.

-All teachers will mark for literacy according to the Academy's Marking and Assessment Policy.
+All teachers will mark for literacy according to the Academy's Marking and Assessment Policy in formally assessed work and keywords highlighted through whole class feedback.
 All teachers will allow time for students to respond to the literacy marking in red pen.
 Marking for literacy is an expectation of the core practice and is evaluated as part of the Academy's Quality Assurance process.